stridecolossus/JOVE/docs/blog/part-4-models/texture-fonts.md

 }
 ```

-The persistence code is wrapped into a new loader components that will be used by the mesh builder:
+The persistence code is wrapped into a new loader component that will be used by the mesh builder:

 ```java
 public static class Loader implements ResourceLoader<Element, GlyphFont> {